staples-sparx/StaplesLabs.github.io/who-we-are.md

 you _will_ feel challenged, and discover you end up achieving things you previously thought impossible.

-The second way we foster excellence is by providing you the freedom to learn and experiment:
+The second way we foster excellence is by providing you with the freedom you need to learn and experiment:

-- Our small team size mean that you do not have to convince 20 people before you can start experimenting on an idea at a small scale.
+- Our small team size means that you do not have to convince 30 people before you can start experimenting on an idea at a small scale.
 Secure buy-in from a few people in your team and run with it.
 Not all teams need to go at the same pace or in the same